When Hakim Hopkins was sent to juvenile detention in New Jersey at age 14, his mother sent him the book Native Son by Richard Wright.

 In 2011, he began shipping books to prisons nationwide.
 Most of his clientele are mothers of incarcerated people, a relationship he values greatly.

-Black and Nobel is is one of over 400 African-American, Caribbean, and African-owned businesses listed in the 2019 Philadelphia Black Biz Directory, a free digital listing put together by marketing consultant Marilyn Kai Jewett, CEO of Progressive Images Marketing Communications, and published by Beech Interplex, a community development organization in North Philadelphia.
+Black and Nobel is is one of over 400 African-American, Caribbean, and African-owned businesses listed in the 2019 Philadelphia Black Biz Directory, a free digital listing put together by marketing consultant Marilyn Kai Jewett, CEO of Progressive Images Marketing Communications, and published by Beech Community Services, a community development organization in North Philadelphia.

 Jewett was inspired to create the directory in 2017 after being fed up with hearing there weren’t any black-owned businesses in the city.